 The way HungryRoot compiles its deliveries means that “cooking” is as simple as mixing and matching pre-prepared, pre-cooked ingredients directly from their packages onto your plate.

-HungryRoot also prides themselves on the effort they put into the nutritional composition of their ingredients.
+HungryRoot also prides itself for the effort they put into the nutritional composition of their ingredients.

 They’re all about finding that delicate balance between health and convenience, and as far as I’m concerned, they’ve come pretty close to nailing it.

-Their philosophy is "health is personal."
+Their philosophy is “health is personal.”
 They reject the norm of making customers stick to a predetermined meal plan that so many food delivery services have adopted.
-Using HungryRoot is like being given a selection of really healthy, delicious paints, and a blank canvas in the shape of a plate.
+Using HungryRoot is like being given a selection of healthy, delicious paints in the form of ingredients , and a blank canvas in the shape of a plate without the grocery shopping.

 4 Benefits And Highlights Of This Service